canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-advanced.md

 The following sections are broken down into:

-- Problem - A description of what the section is trying to accomplish.
+- __The problem__ — A description of what the section is trying to accomplish.
-- Things to know - Information about CanJS that is useful for solving the problem.
+- __What you need to know__ — Information about CanJS that is useful for solving the problem.
-- Solution - The solution to the problem.
+- __The solution__ — The solution to the problem.

 ## Build a service layer with fixtures